Golf Tutorials

 What to Pack:

-• Rain Gauntlet: Your waterproof jacket and pants are the most important items here.
-Even if there’s no rain in the forecast, conditions can change quickly.
+• Rain Gear: Your waterproof jacket and pants are the most important items here.
+Even if there's no rain in the forecast, conditions can change quickly.

-• Extra Layers: A windbreaker, sweater, or vest takes up space, and this is the perfect spot for it.
+• Extra Layers: A windbreaker, sweater, or vest.
 You can easily add or shed layers as the temperature changes throughout your round.

 • Extra Towel: It's always a good idea to have a backup towel in case your main one gets too muddy or soaked.